sopra-fs24-group-42/server/README_inProgress.md

 - REVEALVOTING: This phase resets the players' fields to ensure the correct flow of the game in the next round.
 - ENDGAME: The final phase of the game, ENDGAME, resets the lobby and updates the leaderboard, allowing players to see the results of the round played.

-// how it is correlated with others
+In our implementation, it is imperative to specify the correlation between the GameService and smaller services, particularly PlayerService and LobbyService, in conjunction with the StompController.

+The StompController class has direct access to the GameService and accesses PlayerService and LobbyService through a ServiceProvider.
+This design preserves modularity and encapsulation, ensuring that each component interacts seamlessly while maintaining a clear separation of concerns.

-Moreover, this component interacts with PlayerService, LobbyService, and classes for each role.
+Moreover, this GameService component interacts with PlayerService, LobbyService, and classes for each role.
 These are additional, smaller components that support GameService by providing access to extra methods for processing user input.

 Please find a reference to a file here: [Game Service](https://github.com/sopra-fs24-group-42/server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs24/service/GameService.java)